ELIXIR-Belgium/rdm-guide/pages/data_documentation.md

 **What to write in a README file**\\
 You should only include elements that are useful and/or necessary to correctly interpret, evaluate and reuse your dataset, without the need to contact you directly about the dataset.
 The goal is not to make your readme file too lengthy.

-[The Graduate Institute Geneva](https://libguides.graduateinstitute.ch/rdm/readme) compiled the following list of elements you could include in a readme file located at the root of your dataset.
+[The Graduate Institute Geneva](https://libguides.graduateinstitute.ch/rdm/readme) compiled the following list of elements you could include in a README file located at the root of your dataset.
 You may of course place some of them in secondary documentation or in separate files, or even embed them in your data.

 * General information
   * Dataset title